fhmwg/current-tags/README.md

         1. include how to resolve conflicting information in equivalent-meaning tags
     1. If applicable, draft "avoiding malicious/tracking/marketing payloads" recommendations for free-text fields
     1. If applicable, draft "we recommend these authorities or formats" for identifier-valued fields (e.g., URI, IRI, UUID, GUID)
-    1. Interview potential implementers to collect intitial feedback on recommendations; return to 1.iii. as needed
+    1. Interview potential implementers to collect initial feedback on recommendations; return to 1.iii. as needed
     1. Create minimal draft open-source software for implementing recommendation
 1. Coordination
     1. Unify formatting and style of recommendations and sample code